-Overall we think Hilton Gold status is the best overall value.
-Silver elite status doesn’t offer that many significant benefits other than Hilton’s fifth night free perk, but Gold members enjoy significant benefits which can greatly affect the quality and enjoyment from your hotel stay.
+Overall, we think Hilton Gold status is the best overall value.
+Silver elite status doesn’t offer that many significant benefits other than Hilton’s fifth-night-free perk, but Gold members enjoy significant benefits which can greatly improve your hotel stay.

-Gold status is also easy to earn because it is offered complimentary to cardholders of the Hilton Honors American Express Surpass (See Rates & Fees) or Hilton Honors American Express Business credit cards.
-Both of these cards have $95 annual fees, which the perks of having Gold status easily justify.
+Gold status is also easy to get because it is complimentary to cardholders of the Hilton Honors American Express Surpass (See Rates & Fees) or Hilton Honors American Express Business credit cards.
+Both of these cards have $95 annual fees, which the perks of Gold status easily justify.

 Pro Tip: Always charge everything to the room.
 Whenever you go to dinner at the hotel, grab a drink, buy a round of golf or even buy a pack of gum from the gift shop, always ask if you can charge it to your room, because these charges will earn you 10 to 20 points per dollar when paid for as part of your room charges.
 Plus, you still earn the bonus points from your credit card on top of that.

 Hilton offers great value for its elite status members.
 Getting started is easy, and you immediately receive benefits with the lowest tier.

 - Member status: Free standard Wi-Fi, late checkout and more

 - Hilton Silver status: Free bottles of water and fifth-night-free perk

 - Hilton Gold status: Space-available room upgrades, milestone bonuses, free breakfast and tons of bonus points